martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 Clients MUST include a nonzero Encryption Context Length in all Initial packets, unless executing fallback procedures (see {{fallback}}).

+When the client includes a non-zero-length Encryption Context, it MUST include an initial_encryption_context in its Client Hello, so that this header field is included in the TLS handshake transcript.

 ## Encryption Context {#encryption-context}

 The encryption context, if nonzero length, has the following format: